Daphne had a quiet day after her big adventure yesterday.

 Background explanation

 The purpose of the Open Doors Committee’s Online Archive Rescue Project is to assist moderators of archives to incorporate the fanworks from those archives into the Archive of Our Own.
 Open Doors works with moderators to import their archives when the moderators lack the funds, time, or other resources to continue to maintain their archives independently.
 It is extremely important to Open Doors that we work in collaboration with moderators who want to import their archives and that we fully credit creators, giving them as much control as possible over their fanworks.
-Open Doors will be working with Maryam and Aura to import SlasHeaven into a separate, searchable collection on the Archive of Our Own.
-As part of preserving the archive in its entirety, any fanart currently hosted by SlasHeaven will be hosted on the OTW’s servers, and embedded in their own AO3 work pages.
+Open Doors will be working with Melina to import Mediafans and Futures Without End into separate, searchable collections on the Archive of Our Own.
+As part of preserving the archives in their entirety, all fanfiction and fanart currently in the archive and zine will be hosted on the OTW’s servers, and embedded in their own AO3 work pages.

-We will begin importing works from SlasHeaven to AO3 after March.
+We will begin importing works from Mediafans and Futures Without End to AO3 after May.
 However, the import may not take place for several months or even years, depending on the size and complexity of the archive.
 Creators are always welcome to import their own works and add them to the collection in the meantime.

-What does this mean for creators who had work(s) on SlasHeaven?
+What does this mean for creators who had work(s) on Mediafans or in Futures Without End?

 We will send an import notification to the email address we have for each creator.
 We’ll do our best to check for an existing copy of any works before importing.
 If we find a copy already on AO3, we will add it to the collection instead of importing it.
 All works archived on behalf of a creator will include their name in the byline or the summary of the work.